dsquarre/SmartMonitoring/README.md

-# Smart Monitoring System

-## Federated Learning System for Healthcare monitoring system.
+# Federated Learning System for Healthcare
+Sponsored by AWS Amazon
+- Compeletely abstracted code pipeline for Federated Learning

 Repository is divided into two dirs
 - client/